 The OUTPUT tag must be the very last tag before the closing

 The scorefunction specified by the OUTPUT tag will be used to score the pose prior to output.
 It is the score function which will be represented in the scores reported in the scorefile and the output PDB of the run.
+You may use the name "commandline", which will instruct RosettaScripts to use whatever command line scoring function was set or the DEFAULT Rosetta scorefunction.

 <OUTPUT scorefxn="(name &string)"/>